Member Organizations

 Regulation of Accountancy Profession

-The Law No.6/L–032 that became effective in 2019 also provides for the establishment of a Public Oversight Board (POB).
-The POB functions as an executive branch of the KCFR and is responsible for overseeing continuing professional development, quality assurance, and investigative and disciplinary systems.
-The POB is mandated to implement quality assurance reviews of auditors and audit firms on the basis of a risk analysis.
+Law No. 06/L–032 additionally provides for the establishment of the Public Oversight Board as the independent public oversight mechanism for the audit profession.
+The POB operates within the institutional framework of the KCFR and is responsible for oversight of continuing professional development, quality assurance reviews, and investigative and disciplinary systems relating to statutory auditors and audit firms.
+The POB is also responsible for conducting quality assurance reviews of auditors and audit firms on a risk-based basis.

 -